databendlabs/databend-docs/docs/sql-reference/20-sql-functions/10-semi-structured-functions/json-path-match.md

 │ false                                                            │
 └──────────────────────────────────────────────────────────────────┘

--- Check if all elements in the array at JSON path $.b -- from the second element to the last are greater than or equal to 2 SELECT JSON_PATH_MATCH(parse_json('{"a":1,"b":[1,2,3]}'), '$.b[1 to last] >= 2');
+-- Check if any element in the array at JSON path $.b -- from the second one to the last are greater than or equal to 2 SELECT JSON_PATH_MATCH(parse_json('{"a":1,"b":[1,2,3]}'), '$.b[1 to last] >= 2');

 ┌───────────────────────────────────────────────────────────────────────────┐